Quantum Entanglement and Spectral Form Factor: Introduction

 \section{Introduction}

-A mysterious and yet understood feature of quantum physics is that one cannot have an absolute prediction for the location of the particle, which distinguishes a quantum system from its classical counterpart.
-An intuitive way to understand this is to introduce the existence of hidden variables in quantum theory.
-However, the local hidden variables are incompatible with quantum theory from the Bell's inequality in a 2-qubit system \cite{Bell:1964kc, Clauser:1969ny}.
-This successfully establishes the role of quantum physics and shows that nature might be governed by a mysterious quantum state.
-Hence people are interested in studying what kind of information can be extracted from a quantum state, which is the main focus of {\it Quantum Information}. \\
+A mystery of quantum physics is that an absolute prediction of the measurement outcome is generally unobtainable.
+This phenomenon distinguishes a quantum system from its classical counterpart.
+An intuitive way to understand this mystery is to introduce the hidden variables in quantum theory.
+However, the local hidden variables are incompatible with quantum theory from Bell's inequality in a 2-qubit system \cite{Bell:1964kc,Clauser:1969ny}.
+Retrieving information from a quantum state through its entanglement structure thus becomes the main focus of {\it Quantum Information}. \\

-The quantum generalization of the Bell's inequality \cite{Cirelson:1980ry, Horodecki:1995, Gisin:1998ze} leads to a direct connection to entanglement entropy or concurrence of pure state \cite{Bennett:1996gf} from the {\it maximum violation of Bell's inequality} in an arbitrary 2-qubit system \cite{Verstraete:2001, Chang:2017czx, Chang:2017ygi, Chu:2017fxc}.
-Hence {\it maximum violation of Bell's inequality} indicates an interesting link to {\it Quantum Entanglement}. {\it Quantum Entanglement} is a physical phenomenon that each particle cannot be described individually in a quantum state.
-Hence Quantum Entanglement is of great importance within Quantum Information. \\
+The characteristic feature of quantum information theory is {\it Quantum Entanglement}.
+Intuitively, the phenomenon is that each particle cannot be described individually in a quantum state.
+The {\it maximum violation of Bell's inequality} provides a concrete manifestation.
+Then the quantum generalization of Bell's inequality \cite{Cirelson:1980ry,Horodecki:1995} allows a connection to the concurrence of pure state (or entanglement entropy of pure state) \cite{Bennett:1996gf} in an arbitrary 2-qubit system \cite{Verstraete:2001}. \\

-The entanglement quantities are known to be computationally difficult in many-body systems.
 Many studies in {\it Quantum Entanglement} were only derivable based on numerical approaches.
-Hence people are interested in developing new technology for obtaining analytical solutions.
-Recently, the Ryu-Takayanagi prescription in the Anti-de Sitter (AdS) spacetime allows us to compute entanglement entropy in a classical geometry setting, which is by solving the area of the minimal surface with a given boundary coming from one-lower dimensional Conformal Field Theory (CFT) \cite{Ryu:2006bv}.
-Although the conformal symmetry has largely constrained possible analytical solutions, the procedure of calculation, $n$-sheet method or replica trick, could be general yet still hard \cite{Casini:2010kt, Huang:2014pda}.
-Developing methods beyond or without the replica trick in the {\it AdS/CFT correspondence} \cite{Maldacena:1997re} and {\it Entanglement in Quantum Field Theory} (QFT) have also received much attention in the study of {\it Quantum Information}. \\
+Therefore, developing new techniques for obtaining analytical solutions is an urgent task.
+Ryu and Takayanagi established the relation between the Anti-de Sitter (AdS) minimum surface and entanglement entropy \cite{Ryu:2006bv}.
+This surface simplifies the calculation of entanglement entropy in CFT.
+Although the conformal symmetry has largely constrained possible analytical solutions, the $n$-sheet manifold method employed in the calculation could be uncontrollable \cite{Casini:2010kt,Huang:2014pda}.
+Developing methods beyond or without the replica trick in the {\it AdS/CFT correspondence} \cite{Maldacena:1997re} and {\it Entanglement in Quantum Field Theory} (QFT) \cite{Calabrese:2004eu} have also received much attention in {\it Quantum Information}. \\